 In the dialog that opens, select the Docker Compose option, from the drop-down lists select the Docker server, Docker Compose service (here

 web?
 This choice is explained by the fact, that after configuring a Docker-Compose-based interpreter, we'll be able to create regular run configurations that will alter the behavior of the container we selected.
 Therefore, if we want to debug the code in a container, that's the one we should select here.

 Next, wait while PyCharm starts your Docker Compose configuration to scan and index:

 Using the Docker tool window

-Since we've configured Docker, the Services tool window button appears at the bottom of PyCharm's main window.
-Click this button and see your container running:
+Since you've configured Docker, the Services tool window appears at the bottom of PyCharm's main window.
+You can click in the gutter next to the

 Configuring database credentials